 You can serve this hearty soup with a side salad or some crusty bread and dig in!

-More soups you might like:
+More soup recipes you might like:

 Homemade Minestrone Soup - the perfect easy comforting meal on a chilly day.
 Best of all, this classic stove-top recipe is hearty & full of fresh vegetables and beans.